paneru-rajan/asterisk-sipml5/README.md

 These instructions will get you a copy of the project up and be running on your local machine for development and testing purposes.
 I have stuck in on several places, but this will go smoothly if you follow the steps carefully.

-I have modified the default js of sipml5 in order to avoid stun server lookup in localhost.
-That might need to be modified in future and is explained Here.
++ I have modified the default js of sipml5 in order to avoid stun server lookup in localhost.
+That might need to be modified in future and is explained [Here](#imp_note).

++  We need to used wss, to work with webrtc in Chrome, however, Fifrefox `Version 56.0` seems working without https
+    ```text
+    [Deprecation] getUserMedia() no longer works on insecure origins.
+To use this feature, you should consider switching your application to a secure origin, such as HTTPS.
+See https://goo.gl/rStTGz for more details.
+    ```

 Please read carefully, so you can comprehend all.
 I have posted all [references](#acknowledgment).